dennisXZX/web-developer-notes/Angular.md

 Use bracket `[]` property binding syntax to pass value from container to child component.
 In addition, we use `@Input` decorator to annotate the class property in the child component.

 ```
-// pass a value to child component
+// pass a value to 'rating' proerty from container
 <pm-star [rating]='product.starRating'></pm-star>

 export class StarComponent implements OnChanges {
-  // dictate the value is passed from container using @Input()
+  // dictate the value is passed from container using @Input() decorator
   @Input() rating: number;
 }
 ```